This command sets or queries the control data (X-axis values) for the specified limit.

 It is also permitted to set one or more invalid ’placeholder’ values of Not-A-Number (NAN).
 This is useful for defining discontiguous (or segmented) limit lines within a single limit.
 For details, and an example, of using placeholder values, see CALC:LIM:CONT:DATA.

+Choose either ABSolute or RELative limit.
 In ABSolute mode, the control value of the limit line is defined by absolute physical values (dBm).
+In RELative mode, the control value of the limit line is relative to the reference level (dB).

 If a limit of the specified number does not already exist, a default limit will be created first (having empty data, with state set to ON).